Best Chai Tea Recipe

 Also, using any liquid sugar swaps – like maple syrup – will give you the sweetness you need, but will most likely change the chai tea consistency.
 If you give that a try, let me know in the comments what you think!

-How Long Does Chai Tea Keep Well?
+How Long Does Homemade Chai Tea Keep?

 You can make chai several days ahead and rewarm it when needed.
 Just keep in an airtight container in the fridge, and leave the spices in the chai until ready to serve.
 The longer they sit in the tea the bolder the flavor will be!
 (You can refrigerate this beverage in the fridge for up to 10 days, that is, if you have any tea left over.)

 Can I Make a Vegan Chai?